 The impact of absenteeism

-In circumstances where your company or organisation is suffering from high rates of absenteeism, it is incumbent upon you as the employer to identify and address all possible root causes of the problem.
+In circumstances where your organisation is suffering from high rates of absenteeism, you will need to take steps to identify and address potential causes of the problem.

-By failing to take adequate steps to ensure the wellbeing of your workforce, as well as any individual employees with recurring or prolonged absences from work, this could not only result in the loss of valuable members of staff, but could also expose you to complaints being lodged by disgruntled employees before the employment tribunal for any alleged failings as their employer.
+By failing to take adequate steps to ensure the wellbeing of your workforce, as well as any individual employees with recurring or prolonged absences from work, this could not only result in the loss of valuable members of staff, but could also expose you to grievances and claims from disgruntled employees for any alleged failings.

 Needless to say, high rates of absenteeism are also likely to impact on the morale and wellbeing of those employees left to burden any additional workload, possibly resulting in even further absences from work, and a much greater loss of staff, with associated recruitment costs to replace those that leave.

-Accordingly, in addition to the short-term financial cost to your business caused by lost working days, any temporary replacement staff and sick pay, in the long run the overall economic and operational consequences of absenteeism can be potentially significant for your company or organisation.
+Accordingly, in addition to the short-term financial cost to your business caused by lost working days, any temporary replacement staff and sick pay, in the long-term, the overall economic and operational consequences of absenteeism can be potentially significant for your organisation.

 Steps to reduce absenteeism

 Given the potential and serious consequences of high rates of absenteeism for your business, both in the short and long-term, it is crucial to take steps to prevent additional absences from work and to reduce absenteeism in the workplace.

 In particular, it is important to create a positive working environment in which employees feel valued and supported, and to implement policies and procedures that safeguard their rights, not only in the context of sickness-related absences, but in dealing with the daily pressures of the job, and in addressing any workplace issues or conflict, that can so often lead to work-related stress.

 There are a number of ways that you can help to reduce absenteeism, several of which are discussed below, although this list is by no means exhaustive: